 When planning our first trip to Samoa, we found most online resources were focused on activities around Upolu and Savai’i (Samoa’s other large island).
 With the large size of the Samoan islands, some activities could be hours from Apia!
 Additionally, flight itineraries often dictate an overnight stay in Apia while flying through Samoa, so we’re sharing our guide to Apia to help you enjoy and navigate Apia itself.

 The currency of the country is the Samoan Tala (WST).
 As with every foreign country travel experience, do your research ahead of time to determine your personal bank fees to see if they are better or worse than having your cash exchanged.
-Both airports in Apia have a Western Union, and ANZ bank ATMs are abundant throughout Apia.
-When this article was published (Jan 2019), the current USD to WST conversion is 1 : 2.60 .
+When this article was updated (August 2020), the current USD to WST conversion is 1 : 2.61 .

-Apia’s international airport (Faleolo) sits 45 minutes to the west of central Apia, and has flights arriving from New Zealand, Australia, Hawaii, Fiji, Tonga, and American Samoa.
-Alternatively, commuter flights arrive multiple times a day at the domestic (Fagalii) airport from American Samoa just outside the center of Apia.
+Apia’s international airport (Faleolo) sits 45 minutes to the west of central Apia.
+Flights to Samoa arrive daily from New Zealand, Australia, Hawaii, Fiji, and Tonga.
+Commuter flights arrive multiple times a day from neighboring American Samoa.

 Getting Around Apia